 Suing Sexual Abuse Perpetrators in Doral

 Typically, the individual sued for sexual abuse is the direct abuser.
 An abuser may be a parent, step-parent, foster parent, sibling, relative, family friend, or babysitter.
-Perpetrators of abuse are often people deemed trustworthy by society, like teachers, religious leaders, and daycare staff members.
+Perpetrators of abuse may even be people deemed trustworthy by society, like teachers, religious leaders, and daycare staff members.

 Victims and their parents also criticize schools for their role in perpetuating sexual abuse.
-Florida schools had a reported 165 cases of sexual assault and rape during a four-year period according to one study.
-Another report indicates that 132 sexual incidents occurred in Miami-Dade during the 2015-2016 school year.
+Florida schools had a reported 165 cases of sexual assault and rape during a four-year period, according to one study reported by WLRN.
+Another report from WSVN indicates that 132 sexual incidents occurred in Miami-Dade during the 2015-2016 school year.
 In Broward County, that number is 480 assaults.
-When you take into account that many instances of sexual abuse go unreported, this figure is frightening.
+When you consider that many instances of sexual abuse go unreported, this figure is frightening.

 Sometimes, the abuser is a stranger.
-One man in northwest Miami-Dade County followed two teenagers to a bus stop where he assaulted and robbed them with a firearm.
+Local10 reported that one man in northwest Miami-Dade County followed two teenagers to a bus stop, where he assaulted and robbed them with a firearm.
 In situations like this, victims may struggle with seeking personal injury cases because they do not know who assaulted them.

 Recovering Damages for Doral Sexual Abuse Victims

-Victims of sexual abuse can recover damages for their injuries by pursuing damages to include:
+Victims of sexual abuse can recover compensation for their injuries by pursuing damages to include:

 - Medical bills – These damages cover everything from emergency treatment to ongoing appointments, therapies, and medications.
 Sexual abuse victims may also pursue the costs of terminating a pregnancy, childbirth, and other pregnancy-related expenses.
 Psychological and psychiatric treatments are also possible damages.